Create a Website Account - Manage notification subscriptions, save form progress and more.

 If you are unsure if your event qualifies as a special event, or need assistance in identifying the appropriate category for your event, please contact the City Clerk's Office at firstname.lastname@example.org or 425-257-8610.

-If you are interested in hosting a Special Event in Everett, please contact Julio Cortes, Marketing and Event Promotion, 425-257-7110, to set up a pre-application meeting.
+If you are interested in hosting a Special Event in Everett, first visit our webpage to review event types, guidelines, fees, .
+You may then contact Tyler Chism, Placemaking Coordinator, to set up a pre-application meeting.

 Applicants may request a pre-application meeting with city departments to discuss matters related to a possible special event with a particular focus on matters necessary for the submittal of complete application.
 The city may require such a meeting after determining an application is incomplete.
 By way of example only, such discussions may include traffic control, traffic barriers, security, first aid, clean up, special event dates, and special event routes.
-Staff Contacts are available online.
+You may contact Tyler Chism, Placemaking Coordinator, to set up a meeting.

 Except for shorter time frames that are authorized for expressive activity special events and spontaneous special events, a completed application for a special event permit must be filed with the City Clerk’s Office pursuant to the following schedule:

-Permit fees may be paid after an application is submitted.
-All permit fees must be paid prior to or upon the issuance of the special event permit, but in no case later than 10 business days prior to the date of the special event.
+Special Event Permit fees may be paid after an application is submitted.
+All special event permit fees must be paid prior to or upon the issuance of the special event permit, but in no case later than 10 business days prior to the date of the special event.

 The City’s Risk Manager will inform you of if insurance is required for your event.
 You will be informed of any specific or additional insurance requirements for your event.
 Additional information can be obtained by contacting your insurance provider or the City's Risk Manager, Chris Muth- Schulz, 425-257-8702.